 - 1 egg

 - 3.5 ounces milk

-- Transfer the ball (9-inch) oiled pan, and flatten evenly with your fist as you lightly punch the dough in on all sides.
-Take a fork and stab the bread with it several times.
+- Transfer the ball into a (9 inch/ 23cm in diameter) oiled round pan.
+Flatten the dough evenly with your fist as you lightly punch it on all sides until evenly distributed in the pan.
+Take a fork and stab the bread on the surface several times.

-- Transfer to the oven and lower the temperature to 400°F. Bake 35 to 40 minutes turning halfway.
-If it starts to blush too much, cover with foil.
+- Lower oven temperature to 400°F/200°C. Bake pogacha 35 to 40 minutes, turning the pan halfway.* If it blushes too much, cover with foil.

 - Take the bread out, wrap in a clean kitchen towel and leave to cool for 35-40 minutes.